Groupoid Twisted Partial Actions: The relation between partial projective representations and twisted partial actions

 \item[(ii)] $\mathcal{ATP}a\G$ the subcategory of $\mathcal{TP}a\G$ of the adjusted twisted partial actions of $\G$. \end{enumerate} \end{defi}

-Just as in the case of adjusted partial projective representations, we have that the set Hom$_{\mathcal{ATP}aG}(\theta,\theta')$ is either empty or has only one element that is an epimorphism.
+As in the case of adjusted partial projective representations, the set $\text{Hom}_{\mathcal{ATP}a\G}(\theta,\theta')$ is either empty or consists of a single element, which is necessarily an epimorphism.
 We can now state the main result of this section.
 The theorem below is the groupoid analogue of \cite[Theorem 3]{dokuchaev2012partialprojectiverep2}.
 In view of Propositions \ref{proppprtotpa} and \ref{propcomp}, most of its proof carries over with only minor modifications.

-\begin{theorem} \begin{enumerate} \item[(i)] There is a functor $\mathcal{P}pr\G \to \mathcal{ATP}a\G$ that takes any $\Gamma \in \text{Ob} \mathcal{P}pr\G$ to $\theta^\Gamma$.
+\begin{theorem} \begin{enumerate} \item[(i)] There is a functor $\mathcal{P}pr\G \to \mathcal{ATP}a\G$ that takes any $\Gamma \in \text{\emph{Ob}} \mathcal{P}pr\G$ to $\theta^\Gamma$.

-\item[(ii)] There is a functor $\mathcal{TP}a\G \to \mathcal{SP}pr\G$ that takes $\theta \in \text{Ob} \mathcal{TP}a\G$ to $\Gamma_\theta$.
+\item[(ii)] There is a functor $\mathcal{TP}a\G \to \mathcal{SP}pr\G$ that takes $\theta \in \text{\emph{Ob}} \mathcal{TP}a\G$ to $\Gamma_\theta$.
 Furthermore, if $\theta$ is adjusted, then $\Gamma_\theta$ is adjusted.

-\item[(iii)] For all $\Gamma \in \text{Ob} \mathcal{P}pr\G$ there is a morphism $\Gamma_{\theta^\Gamma} \to \Gamma$ that is an epimorphism if $\Gamma$ is adjusted and is a monomorphism if $\Gamma$ is separating.
+\item[(iii)] For all $\Gamma \in \text{\emph{Ob}} \mathcal{P}pr\G$ there is a morphism $\Gamma_{\theta^\Gamma} \to \Gamma$ that is an epimorphism if $\Gamma$ is adjusted and is a monomorphism if $\Gamma$ is separating.

-\item[(iv)] For all $\theta \in \text{Ob} \mathcal{TP}a\G$ there is a monomorphism $\theta^{\Gamma_\theta} \to \theta$ that is an isomorphism if $\theta$ is adjusted.
+\item[(iv)] For all $\theta \in \text{\emph{Ob}} \mathcal{TP}a\G$ there is a monomorphism $\theta^{\Gamma_\theta} \to \theta$ that is an isomorphism if $\theta$ is adjusted.
 In any case, $\theta^{\Gamma_\theta} \cong \bar \theta$.

 \item[(v)] The restriction of the functors in (i) and (ii) form an equivalence between the categories $\mathcal{AP}pr\G \cap \mathcal{SP}pr\G$ and $\mathcal{ATP}a\G$.